Will You Still Like Me (If I’m Trans)?

 Snow plus a 2-hour bison delay made for a long driving day.
 I was so excited to pull up to my beautiful campsite with views of peaks in every direction.
 (Follow me on Instagram to see the views).
 As I went down the short, muddy hill toward the picnic benches that marked the parking spots, I slid a little bit.
 Then, as I pulled in I felt a sinking feeling.

 I was stuck in mud.
 Thankfully, my bounce back factor kicked in and I calmly reviewed my options.
 First step: text the people who live here.
 “Sorry to bother you, but I’m stuck in the mud.
 Can you help?”
 To which they happily replied, “of course!
 Be there in 20.”

-I was happy for the help, but a worry washed over me as I realized who I am and where I was.
+I was happy for the help, but worry washed over me as I realized who I am and where I was.
 I’m a trans person in rural Montana.
 What if these people aren’t friendly?
 What if they see me and something bad happens?
-I’m in the middle of nowhere.
-I want to believe people will help, but these scenarios still race in my mind.
+Alone in the middle of nowhere, I’d love to believe people will help, but these scenarios still race in my mind.
 It’s not because I assume the worst of people, but because I know the statistics.
-I can read the headlines.
-I know how many trans people are murdered every year.
+I read the headlines and I know how many trans people are murdered every year.